cjddmut/Unity-2D-Platformer-Controller/README.md

 **Wall Jump Multiplier** - The base jump speed is calculated from Base Jump and Extra Jump Height.
 The multiplier multiplies the result.
 Leave at 1 for no change.

+**Wall Jump Angle** - The angle (in degrees) of the wall jump.
+0 is along the wall normal and 90 is straight up.

 ### Wall Cling ###

 **Allow Wall Cling** - If the motor should cling to the walls (sticking in place).